LASER-UMASS/AutomatedRepairApplicabilityData/README.md

    - Data-type:integer
    - Possible values: >=1, NA (information not available)
    - Description: number of defects (with URLs to a bug tracking system) on which the defect's issue depends.
-10.Reproducibility
+9. Reproducibility
+   - Data-type:double
+   - Possible values: >=0 and <=1 NA (information not available)
-   - Description: how easy it is to reproduce the defect.
-We did not have this information available in bug-tracking systems associated with ManyBugs and Defects4J defects.
+   - Description: how easy it is to reproduce the defect by developer (0 indicates defect is non-determinitsic and 1 indicates defect is reproducible).
 11. PatchCharacteristics
     - Data-type:integer
     - Possible values: 0,1